altruistcoder/URL_Shortener/README.md

 # SHORTISH

-Shortish is a URL shortening webapp which is used to shorten any url.
+Shortish is a URL shortening webapp which is used to shorten any URL.
+Shortish also gives you a choice to customize your shortened URLs.

 ## Instructions

-1. Get the source code on your pc via git.
+1. Get the source code on your pc via git and navigate inside the folder through your terminal.

 ```
   git clone https://github.com/altruistcoder/URL_Shortener
 ```
-2. Create a virtual environment.
+2. Create a virtual environment and navigate inside it.

 ```
   virtualenv venv